qasymjomart/machine_learning_classifiers/README.md

 ### What I learnt?

-Firstly, I learned how to code and syntax of C++.
-Also, get acquainted with basic theory of Machine Learning.
+I learned how to code and syntax of C. Learnt to apply Machine learning along with R language.

 ### Technologies used:

-C++, Machine Learning, R language
+C/C++, Machine Learning, R language